aimeos/aimeos-docs/src/frontend/jsonapi/baskets.md

 The "csrf" section in "meta" will be important when you want to modify the basket.
 Each response will contain such a "csrf" section if the host application supports tokens against cross-site request forgery attacks.
 If available, you need to send them with every DELETE, PATCH and POST request.

 !!! warning
     Don't take the resource URLs in the OPTIONS response as granted!
 They will change depending on the routes and the application.
-Thus your client needs the OPTIONS URL of the JSON REST API as configuration parameter.
+Thus, your client needs the OPTIONS URL of the JSON REST API as configuration parameter.
 Its response will define the next possibilities.

 # Fetch the basket